mojofunk/alta-doc/LIBMOJO-TODO.md

 If for instance AudioDriverModule returned an AudioDriver rather than an AudioDevice the audio_driver would not need to depend on core.
 Perhaps it would be better restrict interfaces so that they don't require any external libs.
 This suggests it better to use std::string for path strings everywhere and just assume/enforce? it is UTF-8 encoded and modules need to manage encoding conversion internally if using platform API's that require a different encoding/wide strings etc.

 Modules are located in there own directory and should not have to depend on any other library but in practice will depend on mojo-core.
 This allows would allow out of tree modules that don't depend on any mojo libraries.

-Add AudioStream class opened via AudioDevice
+It also makes it easier to use the interface and implementation in external code(ARDOUR)

+remove get suffix from all AudioDevice methods as there is no set

+Add AudioDevice::open without input/output/samplerate parameters that just opens the device with defaults?

+Rename AudioDriver to AudioDeviceManager?

+Define midi/audio_driver_error_t outside of MIDI/AudioDevice class? may simplify return type definition in source files

+Add DevicesChanged callback to AudioDriver

+Add manual refresh_devices method to AudioDriver?

+Add stop/close_devices method to AudioDriver and call on AudioDriver dtor?

+Add AudioDriver::get_default_input_device

+Add AudioDriver::get_default_output_device

+Build Dummy/Skeleton module for each interface type that doesn't link to mojo-core to test that module implementations aren't required to link to mojo-core. mojo-core.hpp will be included by all modules for at least mojo::Module but it should only need type definitions in headers etc.

 Audio/Processor module